Duke-PL-Course/duke-pl-course.github.com/source/_slides/clojure.md

 In other words `(defn id [x] x), (id 42)` binds the value `42` to the alias `x` in the function's scope. `x` would be unavailable to be used outside of the function.

 Clojure let's you use bind aliases within arguments.
-This process is called **destructuring**, and it is part of pattern matching.
+This process is called **destructuring**, and it is part of *pattern matching*.
 The difference is that pattern matching is *conditional*; whereas, destructuring is simply pulling apart a value.
-Here's an example to clarify:

 <script src="https://gist.github.com/sudowork/5294320.js"></script>